 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

 Not applicable.
-Derivatives are not used by the Fund for the purpose of attaining social characteristics promoted by the Fund.
+Derivatives are not used by the Fund for the purpose of attaining the environmental and/ or social characteristics promoted by the Fund.